 Restrictive Covenant for accessory buildings located in a Non-Historic Overlay Districts: http://www.nashville.gov/Codes-Administration/Land-Use-and-Zoning-Information/Zoning-Examinations/Restrictive-Covenants.aspx

 Restrictive Covenant for accessory buildings located in Historic Overlay Districts: https://www.nashville.gov/Historical-Commission/Services/Preservation-Permits/Districts-and-Design-Guidelines/Detached-Accessory-Dwelling-Units.aspx

 Interested in a detached garage plan, outbuilding or tiny house floor plan?
+Just fill out the form on that page to receive information and schedule a phone call.
 We can assist in navigating this confusing process!

 How does zoning affect my planning process?

 There are different regulations for different zones and they can vary widely from district to district, especially historical ones.
 Base zoning, local ordinances, historic overlays or Urban Zoning Overlays can change without notice, so check with YOUR local government’s zoning requirements for your property.

 Zoning restrictions will impact the size or footprint of the garage you are permitted to build.
 You can find zoning information for your property online in most cities by utilizing the local government’s property records search to determine which zone classification is assigned to your property.
 Each zone has its own specific parameters for property development.
 Once you know the zoning status, you can proceed with your planning.